bkomuves/nanohs/README.md

 Implementation details
 ----------------------

-There are some minor tricks you should be aware if you try to read the code.
+There are some minor tricks you should be aware of if you try to read the code.

 ### Argument order